Neith – Origins, Family, Meaning, Symbols & Powers

 Neith is a goddess in Egyptian mythology.
 She was known as the goddess of war and a very terrifying goddess so to speak.
 As goddess of life and creation, Neith is believed to have created everything that is in the universe.

 Her symbols were the ankh (Egyptian symbol of life), the loom, crossed arrows, bow, and a shield.
-In the mythology, she was seen as the mother of the crocodile god of the Nile, Sobek, and Re (Ra).
+In the mythology, she was seen as the mother of the crocodile god of the Nile, Sobek, and the sun god Re (Ra).
 Neith’s consorts were either Set (the god of storms and chaos) or Khnum (the god of the source of the Nile).

 The article below contains everything you need to know about Neith in ancient Egyptian mythology:

-Myth about Neith, the Patroness of the city of Sais and Egyptian goddess of creation and war
+Neith, the Patroness of the city of Sais and Egyptian goddess of creation and war

 Goddess of: creation, war, rivers, the cosmos, mothers, childbirth, rivers, and hunting